Anuj Sood: Early life and education

 Sood was born in the Kangra district of Himachal Pradesh.
 Later relocated to Chandigarh.
-He was born on December 17, 1989, in Air Force Command Hospital Bengaluru, to Brigadier Chandrakant Sood (retd.) and Smt Ragini Sood.
-He did his schooling from Army Public School, Udhampur, T-Morh, Jammuy and Kashmir, and after that from Punjab Public School, Nabha.
+He was born on 17 December 1989, in Air Force Command Hospital Bengaluru, to Brigadier Chandrakant Sood (retd.) and Smt Ragini Sood.
+He did his schooling from Army Public School, Udhampur, T-Morh, Jammu and Kashmir, and after that from Punjab Public School, Nabha.
 In 2008, having cleared AIEEE, he met all eligibility criteria for joining the Indian Institute of Technology (IIT), but chose the National Defence Academy instead.
 From his childhood, he aspired to follow in the footsteps of his father, who served in the Indian Army Corps of Electronics and Mechanical Engineers.

 Military career

 Sood was commissioned from the Indian Military Academy, Dehradun on 9 June 2012.
 After completing his training as a young Lieutenant, he handled regimental duties such as Adjutant and Platoon Commander, before being appointed as Aide-de-camp to General Officer Commanding 14 RAPID for a period of 13 months.
 He then went on to complete the Junior Command Courses at Army War College, Mhow, where he excelled.
 Sood later married Akriti Sood.
 Akriti Sood is a software engineer and daughter of a Navy Marine Commando.
-On March 4, 2018, Sood was assigned to the 21 Rashtriya Rifles (Guards).
+On 4 March 2018, Sood was assigned to the 21 Rashtriya Rifles (Guards).